 What Do Llamas Eat in Minecraft?

-Llamas eat wheat and hay bales in both Minecraft Java and Bedrock editions.
+Llamas can only eat two different food items in Minecraft: Wheat and Hay Bales.
 While they have similar effects on a llama, some key differences exist.

 If you feed a baby llama either wheat or hay bales, they’ll grow up slightly faster.
 This increase in growth speed results in the baby becoming an adult more quickly.
-While this difference isn’t noticeable with wheat, hay bales reduce the time by over one minute.
+While this difference isn’t noticeable with wheat, hay bales reduce the time by 1.5 minutes.